 PROCAS Addresses Standard Form 1408

 Below are our answers for how PROCAS addresses the standards that the auditor will be concerned about when evaluating your prospective accounting system.
+All SF1408 requirements are broken down in detail.

 1. Except as stated in Section I Narrative, is the accounting system in accord with Generally Accepted Accounting Principles applicable in the circumstances?